 Some notifications – such as transaction receipts and changes to your account – are necessary so can’t be switched off, but in some cases you can choose how you receive them.
 Our Terms and Conditions updates can only be sent by email.

-We’ll send you News on our products and services plus Offers from PayPal and our partners.
-You’ll hear from us about the benefits of PayPal Credit.
+We’ll send you News on our products and services and Offers from our partners.
 We may also invite you to take part in Surveys to help us improve your PayPal experience.
 We’ll share personalised updates we think you’ll find most useful – you can manage what you receive at any time.

 Choose whether or not the PayPal offers and promotions you see when logged in to your PayPal account are personalised to you.
 Without interest-based marketing, you’ll still see PayPal offers and promotions, but you might not find them as useful.